alphagov/performance-platform/README.md

 In your `limelight` repository, `bundle exec rake test:all` will run some fun Ruby tests.

+Getting real data into Limelight might be something you should do at some point.

 ## Some other important things you should learn about soon